UniversalRobots/Universal_Robots_ROS_Driver/README.md

 **Note:** This error can also show up, when the ROS driver is not running.

 ### When starting the program on the TP, I get a `C207A0` error.
+**Note:** With the current driver version this issue can only happen when the fieldbus is enabled *after* the ROS driver has been started.
+Otherwise you will run into [#204](../../issues/204) when starting the driver with an enabled EtherNet/IP fieldbus.

 Most probably, the EtherNet/IP fieldbus is enabled in the robot's installation.
 If your setup includes an Ethernet/IP fieldbus (note: EtherNet/IP != ethernet), make sure that it is connected properly.
 In the Ethernet/IP fieldbus Installation screen